SpaCE-Lab-MSU/warmXtrophic/README.md

 ## Introduction

-This repository contains R scripts that organize, clean, analyze, and plot data from the long-term Warming X Trophic Interactions experiment at Kellogg Biological Station and University of Michigan Biological Station (UMBS).
+This repository contains R scripts that organize, clean, analyze, and plot data from the long-term Warming X Trophic Interactions experiment at Kellogg Biological Station (KBS) and University of Michigan Biological Station (UMBS).
 A manuscript is currently in review summarizing the data from 2015-2021, co-led by Kara Dobson and Moriah Young, coauthors: Phoebe Zarnetske, Mark Hammond.

 Young, M. L., Dobson, K. D., Hammond, M. D., Zarnetske, P. L. In review.
 Plant community responses to direct and herbivore-mediated indirect effects of climate warming